e5k/e5k.github.io/_posts/2017-09-20-ballistic-post-processing.md

 This approach will open two consecutive GUIs that will prompt you to i) locate the input file and ii) define the additional variables described above.

-### Using arguments
+#### 2.1.2 Using arguments
 This approach allows the user to enter all input argument separately from the command line:
 {% highlight matlab %}
-processGBF(pth, name, res, eT, pT, dI, rI, vE, vN, vZ)
+processGBF(pth, name, gridRes, subset, eT, pT, dI, rI, vE, vN, vZ)
 {% endhighlight %}

 All variables refer to Table 1.

-### Using an input structure
+#### 2.1.3 Using an input structure
-The structure approach combines the arguments 2-8 of the argument approach into a structure.
+The structure approach combines the arguments 2-9 of the argument approach into a structure.
 It is useful to use to output of a GBF post-processing run.

 {% highlight matlab %}
 processGBF(pth, run)
 {% endhighlight %}

-where **run** is a Matlab structure named as the arguments 2-8 of the argument approach.
+where **run** is a Matlab structure named as the arguments 2-9 of the argument approach.

-## Output argument
+### 2.2 Output argument
 Calling:
 {% highlight matlab %}
 project = processGBF(...)